 The active noise cancellation feature is really excellent in these Skullcandy earbuds — almost better we feel we should say than the over the ear options including the brand's Hesh ANC (which are actually the same price.)
 The reason we think is because of the snug fit from the earbuds.
-While they may not have held up super well wheel working out, falling out on accession, the design was great for blocking out sound — and supporting the ANC ability build inside.
+While they may not have held up super well while working out, falling out on occasion, the design was great for blocking out sound — and supporting the ANC ability built inside.

 Sound though was a little muddy.
 I noticed it less while taking calls, which is typical, and even while watching a movie or news clip.
 But some songs seemed to be a bit flat — not horribly, but audiophiles will likely pick up on this.
 You can adjust some of the sound through the Skullcandy app which can be downloaded to both iOS and Android devices, although we have had some issues with the app in the past.